owlbarn/tutorial/book/core-opt/README.md

 These principles still hold true in the development of modern numerical libraries.
 An optimised routine can perform orders of magnitude faster than a naive implementation.

+## Interfacing to C Code

+We interface to C. It's common practice

+How NumPy and Julia interfaces

+The core operations are ndarray operation.

+The other, such as FFT, Linear Algebra, are explained in their respective chapter.

-## Numerical Operations
+### Ndarray Operations

 N-dimensional array (ndarray) is the core data type of a numerical library.
 An ndarray is a container of items of the same type.
 It consists of a contiguous block of memory, combined with an indexing scheme that maps N integers into the location of an item in the block.
 A stride indexing scheme can then be applied on this block of memory to access elements.
 Two widely used types of indexing schemes are *column-major* that is used in FORTRAN and *row-major* of C.

+List the categories of operations that are optimised with C.

+### From OCaml to C

+Introduce with example how do we exactly interface OCaml code to C.
+Move part of the Map/Fold/Repeat code below here.

 In Owl, ndarray is built on OCaml's native `Bigarray.Genarray`.
 The Bigarray module implements multi-dimensional numerical arrays of